LLAVIDAL: A Large LAnguage VIsion Model for Daily Activities of Living: Experiments

-\textbf{Evaluation Metrics.} Inspired by~\cite{videochatgpt}, LLVM's ability to generate video-level descriptions is evaluated.
-This involves comparing the generated descriptions with ground truth and scoring them on dimensions such as Correctness of Information, Detail Orientation, Contextual Understanding, Temporal Understanding, and Consistency, with scores scaled to be bounded at $100$.
-Due to the subjective nature of this metric, Mementos Evaluation~\cite{mementos} is also conducted to assess the recognition of common action-verbs and object-nouns in the video descriptions compared to ground truth, presenting F1 scores for these classifications.
-However, comparing video descriptions generated by LLVMs presents a challenge due to the inherently subjective nature of these descriptions.
-Some objective evaluation benchmarks for LLVMs~\cite{mmbench, mvbench,liu2024tempcompass} primarily focus on video tasks involving in-the-wild activities.
-Therefore, this paper introduces novel benchmarks for assessing LLVM's temporal understanding of ADL videos.
-We propose two new \textbf{ADLMCQ} benchmarks including ADLMCQ-AR and ADLMCQ-AF.
-ADLMCQ-AR involves multiple-choice question-answering for action recognition, where the model selects the correct action from a set of options given a question about the action performed in a video.
-Similarly, ADLMCQ-AF focuses on action forecasting, requiring the model to predict the next action based on the preceding actions.
-It is important to note that all evaluations are performed zero-shot. \\ \textbf{Evaluation Datasets.} For ADLMCQ-AR evaluation, we utilize the Charades~\cite{charades} and Toyota Smarthome~\cite{smarthome} datasets.
-Evaluation for ADLMCQ-AF is conducted using LEMMA~\cite{lemma} and Toyota Smarthome Untrimmed (TSU)~\cite{tsu} datasets.
+\textbf{Evaluation Datasets.} For ADL MCQ-AR evaluation, we utilize the Charades~\cite{charades} (Char) and Toyota Smarthome~\cite{smarthome} (SH) datasets.
+Evaluation for ADL MCQ-TC is conducted using LEMMA~\cite{lemma} (LEM) and Toyota Smarthome Untrimmed~\cite{tsu} (TSU) datasets.
+ADL MCQ-TC on LEMMA is an action forecasting task.
 Video description tasks are assessed using the Charades and TSU datasets, both featuring long-duration videos with multiple actions per video.
 Notably, for the TSU dataset, we manually annotated video descriptions with fine-grained details regarding activities performed by elderly individuals, employing 6 human annotators for 174 videos.
 Our evaluation relies on these annotated descriptions, which we also provide to the community as part of the test set for \datasetname.

+\textbf{Evaluation Metrics.} To ensure result consistency and reproducibility, we employ LLAMA 3.1~\cite{llama} locally instead of the GPT API, where model weights may update over time.
+For ADL MCQ task evaluation, we follow~\cite{mmbench, mvbench, liu2024tempcompass}, prompting LLAMA 3.1 with the output of \modelname, along with MCQ questions and options, to select the nearest option generated by \modelname, thus minimizing scoring bias.
+For video-level description evaluation, following~\cite{videochatgpt}, generated descriptions are compared against ground truth and scored by LLAMA across dimensions of Information Correctness, Detail Orientation, Contextual Understanding, Temporal Understanding, and Consistency, with scores scaled to a maximum of 100.